- GENERAL COLLECTION DEVELOPMENT POLICY

 Appraisal of gift materials is the responsibility of the donor.
 Special Collections staff cannot assist donors with tax advice on a donation or provide an appraisal.
 The staff can assist in locating a source for an appraisal.

-Consistent with its role as a leader in digital technology and with its mission to support the teaching, research, and the service programs of the university, Hunter Library is committed to sustaining a strong digital infrastructure and extending access to unique resource materials via the web.
-The library uses digitization to create online collections that include primary source materials organized into a searchable database.
+Consistent with its role as a leader in digital technology and with its mission to support the teaching, research, and service programs of the university, Hunter Library is committed to sustaining a strong digital infrastructure and to extending access to unique resource materials via the web.
+The library uses digitization to create online collections that include primary source materials that are then organized into a searchable database.